barr-israel/barrcodes/content/posts/aoc2024/day18.md

 }
 ```
 The only thing to note here is that the input has far more than 1024 lines, so I needed to stop reading before the end of the file.
-Since I won't be optimizing this part further, here is it's runtime:
+Since I won't be optimizing this part further, here is its runtime:
 ```
 Day18 - Part1/(default) time:   [28.585 µs 28.637 µs 28.697 µs]
 ```